Exenifix/AIAS/README.md

 ## Character Whitelisting

 Tired of members using fonts to avoid the word filter?
-With AIAS you can **allow only certain symbols** and highly lower the chance of bypass!
+With AIAS, you can **allow only certain symbols** and highly lower the chance of bypass!

 ### Quick Setup